 This was my first night of Air Force basic training.
 I survived the full six weeks.
 Some did not.
 It wasn't the physical demands that drove people out, but the mental demands.
-One day I was assigned to escort an Airman from clinic to clinic, finally leaving him in the Behavioral Wing of the Air Force Hospital before returning to my dorm.
+One day I was assigned to escort an Airman from clinic to clinic, finally leaving him in the Behavioral Wing of the Air Force Hospital before returning to my dorm late in the evening.
 He had swallowed a bottle cap on a dare but clearly had other issues.

 Another squadron member was sent to a different Flight – one that began training a few weeks after ours had – for remedial training.
-It was called the the "duffel bag drag" and everyone feared it may happen to them.
-Another member of our flight was kept from marching in our graduation parade – he could not keep his head from bobbing around and it was as obvious as a corn stalk in soy bean field.
+It was called the the "duffle bag drag" and everyone feared it may happen to them.
+Another member of our flight was kept from marching in our graduation parade; he could not keep his head from bobbing and it was as obvious as a corn stalk in soy bean field.

 On November 11th I will have a choice of restaurants where I can get a free meal.
 I will be thanked by people that have no idea what I did or why I did it.
 In the past I have been invited to stand up in crowded auditoriums to be acknowledged as a vet.
 I don't think I ever did.
 I do not need to be thanked for doing something I volunteered to do.
 I just wish there had been some respect, while I was actively serving, from the institution I volunteered to serve.

 Do you really want to thank a veteran?
 Then write your Congressman and tell them you expect our active duty personal – who have volunteered to face untold hazards simply because they are told to – be lead by people with the same high moral character they demand from each eighteen-year-old enlisted person they have in their charge.

 Air Force Basic Training